-The role of Bechtel-led Consolidated Nuclear Security LLC (CNS) is to improve performance at both facilities while ensuring an uncompromising focus on safety, security, quality, and cost-effectiveness.
-CNS does that with shared business systems and other efficiencies, with innovation, and by applying lessons learned.
+The team, Consolidated Nuclear Security LLC (CNS), improved performance at both facilities, while ensuring an uncompromising focus on safety, security, quality, and cost-effectiveness.
+CNS accomplished this efficiency by implementing shared business systems, innovative solutions, and applying lessons learned.

 Bechtel's partners in Consolidated Nuclear Security are Leidos, Orbital ATK Inc., and SOC LLC.
 Booz Allen Hamilton, Inc. is a teaming subcontractor.